johanna-oncken/Marketing-Analytics-DWH/README.md

 **Cohort imbalance:** 93% of users are acquired in January.
 February and March cohorts are too small for statistically reliable cross-cohort comparisons.
 Within-January analysis is robust.

 **CPM and CTR limitation:** CPM values are unrealistically high (>€4,053 vs. typical €5–30) due to low synthetic impression volumes.
 Absolute CPM values are not benchmarkable; the CPM-to-CVR ratio aggregates across months and is not affected.
-Similarly, low impression volumes produce CTR values above 100% (~244%), which should be read as click intensity rather than literal conversion rates.
+Similarly, low impression volumes produce CTR values above 100% (~244%), which should be read as click intensity rather than literal click-through rates.
 Cross-channel comparisons remain valid.

 ---